 Like CPR, Mental Health First Aid prepares participants to interact with a person in crisis and connect the person with help.
 First Aiders do not take on the role of professionals — they do not diagnose or provide any counseling or therapy.
 Instead, the program offers concrete tools and answers key questions, like “what do I do?”, “what are helpful things to say” and “where can someone find help?”
 The training is valuable for all community members including health care workers, law enforcement personnel, family members, employees, educators, clergy, etc.

 To learn more about Mental Health First Aid, USA, please visit their website.
-Upcoming training opportunities are scheduled for September 7th and November 9th, 2017 at Northeastern Mental Health Center.
 We can also work with larger groups to provide private training offsite.
-Contact our Mental Health First Aid Trainers, Monica Devine Seaton or Amy Sanderson, for more information.
+Contact our Mental Health First Aid Trainer, Amy Sanderson, for more information.

 We typically host 3-4 events a year.
 If you’d like to learn more about our next event or would like to discuss holding one at your place of employment or organization, please give us a call.
 Strong communities are built on mental wellness and education is the first step in the right direction.